dhellmann/pymotw/PyMOTW/optparse/index.rst

 Comparing with getopt
 =====================

-Here is an implementation of the same example program used in the PyMOTW article about :mod:`getopt`:
+Here is an implementation of the same example program used in the chapter about :mod:`getopt`:

 .. include:: optparse_getoptcomparison.py
     :literal: